What is working from home tax relief? Who is entitled to claim it? How much can be claimed? How to claim it? It’s all covered here!

 Electricity and heat - 10% of cost of electricity and heat apportioned on the basis of the number of days worked from home over the year.
 A claim for broadband for 2019 and previous years is not available.

-Broadband - 30% of the cost of broadband apportioned on the basis of the number of days worked from home over the year.
+Broadband - 30% of the cost of broadband calculated based on the days worked from home.

 The average Irish tax refund is €1,880